retro-software/B5500-software/CUBE-Library-13/CAST-Examples/README.txt

 only two relatively small drums, so source programs had to be maintained either as card decks or on tape.

-The CAST format allowed multiple source modules to be maintained on a single tape volume.
-These tapes were maintained by the standard utility program MAKCAST/DISK.
-The Algol and COBOL compilers understood this format and could compile programs and include individual routines directly from CAST tapes or a disk file.
+The CAST format allows multiple source modules to be maintained as a single file.
+CAST files were originally on tape, but on the B5500, could also be stored on disk.
+These tapes are maintained by the standard Burroughs utility program MAKCAST/DISK.
+The Algol and COBOL compilers understand this format and can compile programs and include individual routines directly from CAST tapes or a disk file.

-CAST tapes had a directory on the front of the tape that identified the files stored on that tape.
-The directory included the relative record number of the start of each file.
-This allowed MAKCAST and the compilers to use the Algol SPACE statement to position the tape to individual files relatively efficiently.
-If the CAST file was on disk, SPACE provided random access to the modules.
-If the file was on tape, it could take about five minutes to traverse a full reel.
+CAST tapes have a directory on the front of the tape that identifies the files stored on that tape.
+The directory includes the relative record number of the start of each file.
+This allows MAKCAST/disk and the compilers to use the Algol SPACE statement to position the tape to individual files relatively efficiently.
+If the CAST file is on disk, SPACE provides random access to the modules.
+If the file is on tape, it can take about five minutes to traverse a full reel.

-Here is what I have deduced about the format of CAST tapes:
+Here is what I have deduced for the format of CAST tapes:

     1. The tape is labeled with standard B5500 tape labels.